wing5wong/artisan-whs-static/source/_announcements/2021-01-07_term-1-starting-dates-for-2021.md

 #### Monday 1 February 2021

 **Year 9 and Year 13 students, and new students from all other year levels.**
-Year 9 students need to be at school by 8.45am where prefects will guide them to Centre Court.
+Year 9 and all new students from all other year levels need to be at school by 8.45am where prefects will guide them to Centre Court.
 The Powhiri starts at 9.00am.
 Parents/caregivers are very welcome to attend.